tradingstrategy-ai/docs/source/glossary.rst

     Trading universe

-        A trading universe describes all possible assets availble for a :term:`strategy` for its to take different :term:`trading positions <position>`.
+        A trading universe describes all possible assets available for a :term:`strategy` for its to take different :term:`trading positions <position>`.
 The simple trading strategies trade only a single trading pair like ETH/USD.
-More complex strategies can have trding universe consisting of thousands of trading pairs and assets.
+More complex strategies can have trading universe consisting of thousands of trading pairs and assets.

     Factor investing

         Factor investing is an investment approach that chooses securities based on attributes that have historically been associated with higher returns.
 There are two main types of factors: macroeconomic and style.
-The investing in factors can help improve portfolio outcomes, reduce volatility and enhance diversification.
+Investing in factors can help improve portfolio outcomes, reduce volatility and enhance diversification.

         `Read more <https://learn.aikido.finance/blog/post/how-to-choose-an-algorithmic-trading-strategy-stocks/>`__.